Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 ```
 firebase deploy --only hosting:metrics
 ```

+_**Note:** If you've already configured the hosting deployment target you should run the `firebase target:clear hosting metrics` before the 5th step._

 After the deployment process finished, your application will be accessible using the `Hosting URL`, printed to console.